******************************************************************************

 current_layer = model.get_layer(name)

-# Handle special cases were the OutputQuantizer must be per-tensor:
+# Handle special cases where the OutputQuantizer must be per-tensor:

 # - when current_layer has vector outputs,